home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Where do I need to enter the network key?

-- Official Z-Wave JS add-on: In the addon configuration, directly in the supervisor.
+- Official Z-Wave JS add-on: In the add-on configuration, directly in the supervisor.
-- Z-Wave JS 2 MQTT: In the web UI, go to Settings -> Zwave -> Network Key.
+- Z-Wave JS 2 MQTT: In the web UI, go to Settings -> Z-Wave -> Network Key.

 ### How can I use my OZW network key in zwavejs2mqtt?